Madeira

 your stay for, even if you intend to do a lot of walking, you still

 need to get to and from your start and finish points.
-Madeira is,
+Not that there

-of course, a walker's paradise.
-So let's consider the options.
-You
+Madeira is, of course, a walker's paradise.
+So let's consider the

-could hire a car, and there are plenty of companies to help you out
+options.
+You could hire a car, and there are plenty of companies to

-reverse down or up such slopes, including passing between parked cars
+Can you reverse down or up such slopes, including passing between

-and stone walls with only a few inches to spare?
-How would you feel
+parked cars and stone walls with only a few inches to spare?
+How would

-backing up on a narrow, twisting, mountainous road with a one-foot
+you feel backing up on a narrow, twisting, mountainous road with a

-wall separating you from a thousand foot drop?
-How do you feel about
+one-foot wall separating you from a thousand foot drop?
+How do you

-navigating around and through the surprisingly large Funchal where
+feel about navigating around and through the surprisingly large Funchal

 and ducks and dives under, over and around other roads in something